afalahi/forgerock-scripts/JourneyScripts/Shopify/readme.md

 - Add the following code to the top of the file, right after `{{ 'customer.css' | asset_url | stylesheet_tag }}`.
 This code will check if a user is not logged in and redirect the user to Forgerock and append the previous url to a `return_to` parameter.

-  This parameter will instruct Shopify to redirect the user to the original page they were on after a successful authentication
+  - `return_to` : This is an optional parameter that you can pass to AM and consume it from `requestParameters` in the Script.
+The script will add it to the encrypted JSON token so Shopify can redirect the user back to a specific page, like the cart page.
+We're setting it dynamically in this example, but can be static

-  We're using `ForceAuth=true` to ensure that a user with a session will not be redirected to their dashboard and instead go through the journey so the script executes
+  - `ForceAuth=true`: We're using it to force a user with a session to run through the Journey anyways to execute the script.
+The user will not be asked to Authenticate again

   ```liquid
   {% if customer.id == null %}